FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/isolated_environments_with_pyspark.md

 With the sustained success of the Spark data processing platform even data scientists with a strong focus on the Python ecosystem can no longer ignore it.
 Fortunately with PySpark, official Python support for Spark is available and easy to use with millions of tutorials on the web explaining you how to count words.

-In contrast to that, resources on how to deploy and use Python packages like Numpy, Pandas, Scikit-Learn in an isolated environment on PySpark are scarce.
+In contrast to that, resources on how to deploy and use Python packages like Numpy, Pandas, Scikit-Learn in an isolated environment with PySpark are scarce.
 A nice exception to that is a [blog post by Eran Kampf][].

-For most Spark/Hadoop distributions, in our case Cloudera, the best-practise according to Cloudera's [documentation][] and two blog posts by post by [Juliet Hougland et al.][] and [Juliet Hougland][] seems to be that you (or rather a sysadmin) sets up a dedicated virtual environment (with [virtualenv][] or [conda][]) on all hosts of your cluster.
+For most Spark/Hadoop distributions, in my case Cloudera, the best-practise according to Cloudera's [documentation][] and two blog posts by post by [Juliet Hougland et al.][] and [Juliet Hougland][] seems to be that you (or rather a sysadmin) sets up a dedicated virtual environment (with [virtualenv][] or [conda][]) on all nodes of your cluster.
 This virtual environment can then be used by your PySpark application.
 The drawback of this approach are as severe as obvious.
 Either your data scientists have permission to access the actual cluster hosts or the Cloudera Manager Admin Console with all implications following from this or your sysadmins have a lot of fun setting up hundreds of virtual environments on a daily basis.

 Therefore, we need to empower the data scientists developing a predictive application to manage isolated environments with their dependencies themselves.
 This was also recognized as a problem and several issues ([SPARK-13587][] & [SPARK-16367][]) suggest solutions but none are implemented yet.
 The most matured solution is actually [coffee boat] which is still in beta and not meant for production.
 Therefore, we want to present a simple but viable solution for this problem that we have in production for more than a year.